Ricky Miller (racing driver)

 Oliver W. Miller III (born March 21, 1970 – October 22, 2004) was an American professional stock car racing driver who competed in the NASCAR Winston Modified Tour from 1993 to 2001.
 He is best known for winning the final Modified Tour race at Riverside Park Speedway in 1999 before the tracks closure.

 Miller died at the age of 34 on October 22, 2004, as a result of being involved in a racing accident the previous day.

-Miller also competed in was is now the ARCA Menards Series East.
+Miller also competed in what is now the ARCA Menards Series East.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)